On The Decoding Error Weight of One or Two Deletion Channels: The -Deletion Channel

-Before examining the performance of the embedding number decoder, we first discuss its properties over the 1-deletion channel.
-It is first shown that a decoder that prolongs an arbitrary run of maximal length within the input word is equivalent to the embedding number decoder. \begin{lemma} Given $\bfy \in \Sigma_2^{n-1}$, the word $\widehat{\bfx} \in \Sigma_2^{n}$ obtained by prolonging a run of maximal length in $\bfy$ satisfies
+In this section, we characterize and study the performance of the embedding number decoder.
+Our main result in this section is Theorem~\ref{Lem:ENover_n}, which states that the embedding number decoder minimizes the expected normalized distance amongst all other decoders that output words of the code's length.
+In the previous section, in Theorem~\ref{th:lazy_optimal}, it was shown that the lazy decoder optimizes the expected normalized distance.
+However, this decoder outputs words which are not of the code's length.
+Therefore, in this section, we complete these results and show optimality for the case where the decoder output is of the code's length.
+Next, it is shown that a decoder that prolongs an arbitrary run of maximal length within the decoder's input word (i.e., the channel output) is equivalent to the embedding number decoder. \begin{lemma} Given $\bfy \in \Sigma_2^{n-1}$, the word $\widehat{\bfx} \in \Sigma_2^{n}$ obtained by prolonging a run of maximal length in $\bfy$ satisfies

 \end{lemma} \begin{IEEEproof} Let $\bfy$ be a word with $n_r$ runs of lengths $r_1,r_2,\dots,r_{n_r}$.
 Let $\bfx_0$ be any word obtained from $\bfy$ by creating a new run of length one, and so $\emb(\bfx_0 ; \bfy) = 1$.
 Let $\bfx_i , \ 1\leq i \leq n_r$ be the word obtained from $\bfy$ by prolonging the $i$-th run by one, and so $\emb(\bfx_i ; \bfy) = r_i + 1$.
 Hence, it follows that